 Each season, we include as many different types of orienteering as we can.
 Possible events types are:

-A technically challenging point-to-point course with a winning time of 30-40 minutes for elite men and women, with shorter winning times for other categories.
+A technically challenging point-to-point course with a winning time of 30-40 minutes for elite categories, with shorter winning times for other categories.

-A point-to-point course offering route choice and long legs, with a winning time of 80-100 minutes for elite men and 70-90 minutes for elite women, with shorter winning times for other categories.
+A point-to-point course offering route choice and long legs, with a winning time of 80-100 minutes for elite open and 70-90 minutes for elite female, with shorter winning times for other categories.

 Ultra Long Distance

-A course with characteristics similar to that of a Classic course, but with a maximum winning time of 145 minutes for elite men and 100 minutes for elite women, with shorter winning times for other categories.
+A course with characteristics similar to that of a Long course, but with a maximum winning time of 145 minutes for elite open and 100 minutes for elite female, with shorter winning times for other categories.

 Night-O, not surprisingly, is an event held in the dark.
 Control locations which seem easy during the day can become difficult by the light of a headlamp or flashlight.

-A “Goat” event is a special variation of Long-O in which you must visit controls in order, but are allowed to skip one or more (quantity designated by the organizers, but your choice which one(s) to skip).
+A Goat event is a special variation of an Ultralong in which you must visit controls in order, but are allowed to skip one or more (quantity designated by the organizers, but you choose which one(s) to skip).
 Other course variations may also be allowed.
 Goats are mass-start events and generally have a 3-hour time limit.
 Fun and following are encouraged, but not required.
 For more information about goat events, visit the “official” goat site, www.billygoat.org.